I sat at the window staring down at the Ambulance Bay watching all the commotion.

 It was 3am in the morning and I couldn’t sleep.

-This had become part of my morning routine, to sit staring at the comings and goings of the ambulance bay.
+This had become part of my nightly routine, to sit staring at the comings and goings of the Ambulance Bay.

 I was staying in the hospital with my Mother who was recovering from a heart attack.